rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 it won't be safe to dereference it.
 Then we'll need a safe abstraction over that type to make it safe to dereference.

-A type that can represent one of multiple types at runtime is obviously the `enum`.
-We can wrap `ScopedPtr<T>` possibilities in an `enum`:
+Starting with the safe abstraction, a type that can represent one of multiple types at runtime is obviously the `enum`.
+We can wrap possible `ScopedPtr<T>` types in an `enum`:

 ```rust,ignore
 #[derive(Copy, Clone)]